ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.3-analysis/README.md

   ![Analysis job survey prompt on AAP Web UI](images/analysis_survey_prompt.png)

 - For this workflow job template, the survey allows for choosing a group of hosts on which the workflow will execute against.
-For "Select EL Group to analyze" choose "CentOS_Dev" from the drop-down and click the "Next" button.
+For `Select EL Group to analyze` choose `CentOS_Dev` from the drop-down and click the "Next" button.
 This will bring you to a preview of the selected job options and variable settings.

   ![Analysis job preview on AAP Web UI](images/analysis_preview.png)

 - If you are satisfied with the job preview, use the "Launch" button to start the workflow job.

-### Step 4 - Review the Workflow Job Output
+### Step 5 - Review the Workflow Job Output

 After launching the analysis workflow job, the AAP Web UI will navigate automatically to the workflow output page for the workflow you just started.